 Child star Melissa Gilbert brings fans on a culinary journey back to the prairie with My Prairie Cookbook: Memories and Frontier Food from My Little House to Yours (released September 2014).
 The book contains recipes from prairie breakfasts and picnic lunches to treats inspired by Nellie’s restaurant.
 Simple and delicious dishes such as crispy fried chicken, pot roasts, cornbread, and apple pie will bring your family back to that little house.

-Diary of a Stage Mother’s Daughter: A Memoir (released November 2012) is a dazzlingly honest and provocative family memoir by former Little House child actress and current Fox Business Network anchor Melissa Francis.
-The book is a fascinating account of life as a child star in the 1980s, and also a tale of a family under the care of a highly neurotic, dangerously competitive “stage mom.”
+Diary of a Stage Mother’s Daughter: A Memoir (released November 2012) is a dazzlingly honest and provocative family memoir by former Little House child actress Melissa Francis who later worked as a reporter at CNBC and as an anchor and commentator at Fox Business Network and Fox News.
+The book is a fascinating account of life as a child star in the 1980s and a tale of a family under the care of a highly neurotic, dangerously competitive “stage mom.”

 In The Way I See It: A Look Back at My Life on Little House (released March 2011), Melissa Anderson offers revealing looks at her relationships off-set with her costars, including the other Melissa (Melissa Gilbert) and Alison Arngrim.
 Filled with personal anecdotes and memorabilia from the Little House years, this book is also a portrait of a child star who became a successful adult actress and a successful adult.